 - Iterate through all relevant database objects

-This is all fairly simple as you can see.
+This process of Detecting T-SQL code smells is relatively simple, as you can see.
 The next post in the series will cover parsing the results.